NetworkGestalt/Predicting-Pulsars/README.md

-# Predicting Pulsars with Machine Learning: A Cost-Sensitive, Clusterthen-Classify Approach (__R__)
+# Predicting Pulsars with Supervised and Unsupervised Learning: A Cost-Sensitive, Cluster-then-Classify Approach (__R__)

 ## Description

-LSE Summer School 2022 - ME315: Machine Learning in Practice - Final Project __in R__.
+Captsone project code and final report for the 2022 LSE Summer School course "ME315: Machine Learning in Practice".

 ## Table of Contents